The 26 Golden Rules of Running

 Rule #8: Train Your Willpower

-This is an often-undervalued quality of ourselves that we can tap into, both in our exercise and in other parts of life.
+This is an often-undervalued quality of ourselves that we can tap into in both our exercise and other parts of life.

 Getting over that mental barrier and actually starting a workout can be the biggest roadblock to exercising for many people.
 It’s easier in the short term to choose the comfort of the sofa over the discomfort of a hard running session.

-But in the long term, we all know that it’s the training session that’s good for us.
+But in the long term, we all know that it’s the training sessions that are good for us.

 It’s actually been shown that long-distance runners have a higher pain tolerance than non-runners.
-The compounding effect of months and years of voluntarily performing exercise which involves real effort means that their willpower has gradually strengthened.
+The compounding effect of months and years of voluntarily engaging in exercise that requires real effort means that their willpower has gradually strengthened.

 The more you embrace exercise, discomfort, and physical challenges, the easier they become for you in the future.